fareedst/bkpfile/docs/context/architecture.md

    - `Config`: string - Colon-separated list of configuration file paths to search
    - `BackupDirPath`: string - Path where backups are stored
    - `UseCurrentDirName`: bool - Whether to use current directory name in backup path
+   - `StatusCreatedBackup`: int - Exit code when a new backup is successfully created
+   - `StatusFailedToCreateBackupDirectory`: int - Exit code when backup directory creation fails
+   - `StatusFileIsIdenticalToExistingBackup`: int - Exit code when file is identical to most recent backup
+   - `StatusFileNotFound`: int - Exit code when source file does not exist
+   - `StatusInvalidFileType`: int - Exit code when source file is not a regular file
+   - `StatusPermissionDenied`: int - Exit code when file access is denied
+   - `StatusDiskFull`: int - Exit code when disk space is insufficient
+   - `StatusConfigError`: int - Exit code when configuration is invalid

 2. **ConfigValue**
    - `Name`: string - Configuration parameter name